 Coosh’s Bayou Rouge – Cajun food and Bourbon Street Style drinks with a view of Doak Campbell Stadium

 Gordo’s – Authentic Cuban Cuisine is known for their picnic-style seating, Cubans, and their “Gordo Smash”

 Little Masa – Asian-Fusion in the heart of College Town

 Lunchbox – Where else would one go for lunch, but this cute, little gem?
 It’s just like a NY diner, but tiny.

-Madison Social – Tallahassee’s Social House known for their BLT Dip and a dog-friendly atmosphere.
+Madison Social – Tallahassee’s Social House known for its BLT Dip and a dog-friendly atmosphere.
 One of our favorites.

 Midtown Caboose – Try the fried green tomatoes topping a really awesome burger.
 Or, for those of you who are not looking for a burger, there are plenty of other options – salads, sandwiches, wraps; all good.

 Metro Deli – is a great sandwich shop downtown on S. Monroe Street.
 It has odd hours though and closes pretty early during the week (5:30 pm and 4 am on Saturdays).
 They do a lot of catering, so it’s not a bad idea to actually order ahead of time and pick up your food or have it delivered to wherever you are going to be….tailgating.